shibdib/Keepstar/README.md

 What It Does
 -
 This program will host a web page that members of your discord server can visit to be assigned roles based off of corporation, alliance, and player specific roles.
-It will then insure the player remains in these roles and remove them if the players status changes (via a cron job).
+It will then ensure the player remains in these roles and remove them if the players status changes (via a cron job).